Siemens-Healthineers/K2s/addons/dashboard/README.md

 k2s addons enable dashboard
 ```

-### Intergration with metrics-server addon
+### Intergration with metrics addon

-By enabling the metrics-server addon, the dashboard addon can present the collected metrics in the dashboard UI.
+By enabling the metrics addon, the dashboard addon can present the collected metrics in the dashboard UI.

-The following commands enable the metrics-server addon and the dashboard addon:
+The following commands enable the metrics addon and the dashboard addon:

 ```
-k2s addons enable metrics-server k2s addons enable dashboard
+k2s addons enable metrics
+k2s addons enable dashboard
 ```

-The metrics-server addon can be enabled while enabling the dashboard addon using the following command:
+The metrics addon can be enabled while enabling the dashboard addon using the following command:

 ```
-k2s addons enable dashboard --enable-metrics-server
+k2s addons enable dashboard --enable-metrics
 ```

 ### Integration with ingress nginx and ingress traefik addons